 Maegan DiLoreto is the Communications & Training Coordinator at Surplus Lines Stamping Office of Texas (SLTX).
-SLTX records all the surplus lines insurance policies written in the State of Texas, monitors financial conditions of insurers that write this form of policy, and provide education and training materials in the industry.
-Surplus lines are a type of specialty insurance that may be used as a medium for high risk consumers, increased capacity needs, or simply be part of emerging markets.
+SLTX records all the surplus lines insurance policies written in the State of Texas, monitors financial conditions of insurers that write this form of policy, and provides education and training materials in the industry.
+Surplus lines are a type of specialty insurance that may be used as a medium for high-risk consumers, increased capacity needs, or simply be part of emerging markets.

 In this episode, Maegan shares a brief description of the various terms, conditions, and legal requirements if an entity wishes to avail of surplus lines.
 She also explains the importance of monthly reporting and the difference between stamping fees and service fees.

 - The difference between a policy and a binder.

 - What does “policies are continuous until cancelled” mean?